 Some months ago, my colleague Kim wrote about SCORM (Sharable Content Object Reference Model) and gave us some useful tips on deploying SCORM packages for eLearning platforms.
 The reality, however, is that producing such learning packages remains heavily dependent on authoring applications that, although available off the shelf, still take some time for many organizations to master before they could produce respectable interactive packages.
 With high expectactions for many sectors to have the "nice and shiny" and the insistence of some folks on what their "brands" entail in the "look and feel" department of eLearing, lousy SCORM packages just don't cut it at all.

 The SCORM standard itself (perhaps more accurately, a collection of standards) is rather old.
-With its roots back in the 1990s in the U.S. Department of Defense's offline computer-based training, SCORM has evolved over years to be an online course deployment standard as well.* More recently, it's supposedly morphing into "Experience API" ("xAPI", aka "Tin Can API") that tracks learning across content providers.
+With its roots back in the 1990s in the U.S. Department of Defense's offline computer-based training, SCORM has evolved over years to be an online course deployment standard as well.* More recently, "rival" standards have emerged.
+"Experience API" ("xAPI", aka "Tin Can API"), for instance, came about to provide tracking for learning across content providers.
 Know more about xAPI here. xAPI's proponents waste no time reminding us of its many benefits.

 Still, for no small reasons, people are taking a long time to adopt to more advanced versions of the standard.
 Version 1 of xAPI came in 2013.
 Look where we are at with that right now!